-When it comes to moisturizing and softening our hair, most curlies have given heat or steam a try at least once.
+When moisturizing and softening our hair, most curlies have given heat or steam a try at least once.
 Both are useful options, but they also each have benefits for different purposes.
-So what exactly are those benefits and how do you decide which one you should use?
+So what are those benefits and how do you decide which one you should use?

 How to use a steam cap

-To use a steam cap, shampoo and condition your hair as usual.
+Use a steam cap, shampoo, and condition your hair as usual.
 You may want to use a deep conditioner if you have one or even a hot oil treatment.
 Cover your hair in a shower cap, then sit under the steamer for 20 to 30 minutes.

 When my stylist has me do this, I usually take the opportunity to read a good book or magazine while steaming!
 When you’re done, rinse your hair in cool water and pat it dry.
 Style as usual.